Random models for singular SPDEs: Convergence of the BHZ model

-The condition~\eqref{condition_integrability} checks the integrability of the Feynman diagram.
-It can be understood as proving the integrability on all subsets of variables by selecting a subset $ V $ of vertices.
-It is also an equivalent of the power counting given by \cite{Wein} on Feynman diagrams.
-One can see easily that the diagrams that may fail this bound are coming from trees of negative homogeneity.
-The second condition~\eqref{condition_recentering} allows to get the correct scaling of $ \lambda $ in the end.
-This is the reason why the nodes in green which are already scaled in $ \lambda $ are excluded from the subset $ V $.
+Condition \eqref{condition_integrability} checks the integrability of the Feynman diagram.
+It can be understood as giving the integrability on all subsets of variables by selecting a subset $V\subset{\bf V}$ of vertices.
+It is also an equivalent of Weinberg's power counting given by \cite{Wein} on Feynman diagrams.
+Condition \eqref{condition_recentering} allows to get the correct scaling of $ \lambda $ in the end, as expressed in Theorem \ref{ThmWorkhorse}.
+This is the reason why the green nodes, which are already scaled in $\lambda$, are excluded from the subsets $V$.